DeCharlie02/RAG-Based-Chatbot/README.md

 - **Transformers (Hugging Face):** For image classification.

 This chatbot integrates multiple AI components to provide an interactive and intelligent analysis tool for scientific literature.

+### Note on Credentials

+Please note that to fully utilize the capabilities of the Scientific Literature RAG Chatbot, a paid version of the API credentials is required.
+Free versions may have limited access and can result in errors indicating that you have exhausted your quota for the day.
+For uninterrupted access, ensure you use a paid API key.